OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 tags:
     - business analyst
 teaser:
-    info: A Business Analyst working in Bioinformatics, what does that mean?
+    info: A Business Analyst working in Bioinformatics in a Software Engineering Team, what is that?
 ---

 __What is a Business Analyst in the Cancer Genomics and Bioinformatics world?__